waynewbishop/bishop-algorithms-swift/README.md

                     graphQueue.enQueue(e.neighbor)
                 }
             }

-            vitem.visited = true
+            //invoke with inout parameter
-            print("traversed vertex: \(vitem.key!)..")
+            formula(node: &vitem)

         } //end while

         print("graph traversal complete..")

-    } //end function
+    }

 ```

 Getting Started
 --------------------

-Swift Structures has been optimized for Xcode 7.3 (e.g., Swift 2.2) or later.
+Swift Structures has been optimized for Xcode 8.0 beta 2 (e.g., Swift 3.0) or later.
 The directories are organized as follows:
-+ Source - Code for all Swift data structures and algorithms
++ Source - Code for all Swift data structures, algorithms and source extensions
 + Example - An empty iOS single-view application template
 + SwiftTests - Unit tests with XCTest Framework